gluster/gdeploy/docs/source/features/samba_ctdb.rst

 ----------------------------------

-     If a GlusterFS volume is already present, then user has to mention the action as `smb-setup' in the volume section.
+     If a GlusterFS volume is already present, then user has to mention the action as 'smb-setup' in the volume section.
 It is necessary to mention all the hosts that are in the cluster, as gdeploy updates the glusterd configuration files on each of the hosts.